 Another main part of your lower build that is often not included is the stock and buffer tube system.
 Many companies choose to forgo this in the kit as there are many different options for stocks and this allows the end consumer to pick what they want instead of having to go with a set of predetermined options.
 However, if this is your first time building an AR-15, you may find it much easier to purchase a kit that contains everything you need to take your lower receiver from stripped to complete.
 In this case, you would want to look for a kit that includes a stock and buffer system.

 The last main component you will want to look for in a lower parts kit is the grip.
 While most kits will include a grip, more often than not it will be the terrible A-2 style.
-While this style of grip is common, affordable and effective, I can tell you from vast amounts of personal experience that for only a few bucks more, you can massively upgrade your shooting experience by going with a Magpul or Hogue grip.
+While this style of grip is common, affordable and effective, I can tell you from vast amounts of personal experience that for only a few bucks more, you can massively upgrade your shooting experience by going with a Magpul or Hogue grip over the standard AR-15 pistol grip.
 Personally, I prefer Hogue because they stellar customer service, but Magpul grips are more popular option when purchasing them in complete kits.

 Does Quality Matter?

 The age-old question of “is the expensive stuff worth the price?” is one that is often asked when it comes to the AR-15 market, and for good reason.
 When completed rifles can range anywhere in price from a few hundred to several thousand dollars (the cheapest I've been able to build one has been around $275), finding an option that is going to fit your budget while still being a quality build can seem like a daunting task.
 With a vast majority of AR-15 parts, such as barrels and bolt carrier groups, it is most certainly going to be worth the extra money.
 But when it comes to lower parts, we fall into a much more gray area.